jhaber-zz/text-classify-2021/README.md

 ## Workshop goals

-* Get comfortable with the basic vocabulary of text classification
+* Get comfortable with the vocabulary of text classification
 * Understand the intuition behind supervised machine learning
-* Learn how to implement a few key supervised machine learning algorithms
+* Learn how to implement a few key supervised machine learning algorithms, including logistic regression and decision trees
-* Understand how to test for accuracy
+* Learn a few methods for model evaluation and how to implement, including cross-validation
-* Use scikit-learn to identify important features for each category
+* Gain experience implementing, comparing, and optimizing machine learning models
 * Gain the foundational knowledge for continued learning